-Nikhil Pal Singh
+Nikhil Pal Singh, Faculty Director

-Nikhil Pal Singh is a historian of the twentieth-century United States, who focuses on questions of race, political contention, and state power.
+Nikhil is a historian of the twentieth-century United States, who focuses on questions of race, political contention, and state power.
 He is the author of Black Is a Country: Race and the Unfinished Struggle for Democracy (Harvard University Press, 2004), winner of the Liberty Legacy Foundation Award from the Organization of American Historians, and the Norris and Carol Hundley Prize from the Pacific Coast Branch of the American Historical Association.
 He has published extensively on topics including the history of liberalism, war, black radicalism, and US foreign policy.
 His edited collection of the writings of legendary civil rights activist Jack O’Dell, Climbin’ Jacob’s Ladder: The Black Freedom Movement Writing of Jack O’Dell, was published in 2010 by the University of California Press, where he also serves as an editor for the American Crossroads book series.
 His next book, Exceptional Empire: Race and War in US Globalism, is forthcoming from Harvard University Press.

 Kim DaCosta, Associate Faculty Director